-"The purpose of my work is to show the essence of things, what we don't see but sometimes perceive...that which lies beyond matter."
+"The purpose of my work is to show the essence of things, the fundamental life energy I perceive in everything that surrounds us."

 Her Art and Her Life Story, in Brief

 Viewing a painting by artist Fany Mares can be a profound experience.
 We may sense that something essential is flowing through the subject.
 And we may find ourselves asking: Where is it flowing from?
 What is its source?
 Can we perceive its flow within?

 Mares achieves a unique effect by embedding her subjects in light, intense color, rich texture, and flowing, moving lines.
 Reporters and independent observers note that much of Fany Mares’ art goes beyond detail, tangible matter, and the material level to the inner nature, deeper meaning, and essence of things.
 Her horses ripple with strength, grace, and freedom.
 Her female figures convey inner peace and calm self-esteem.
 And even her landscapes and trees reflect a numinous light and essence.

 Mares admires Michelangelo, Van Gogh, and David Alfaro Siqueiros for their passion.
 She loves how Michelangelo gave his work “life essence,” how Van Gogh used intense color and movement and made everything flow and come together as a whole, and how Siqueiros worked with textures and gave his work movement.
 The influence of all three artists can be seen in Mares’ work.

 In showing the relationship between her subject and the space that surrounds her subject — the connection between matter and essence — Mares has made use of the golden spiral.
 The golden spiral adds direction and depth to her paintings and helps hold the moving elements of each painting in a unity, wholeness, and harmony.